node-real/walletkit/CONTRIBUTING.md

 1. Create a new branch out of `main` branch
 2. Make some changes, fix bugs or add new features
 3. Run `pnpm changeset` to create a new changeset
-4. Commit the code, code review is required
-5. After code review, we can merge the code to `main` branch
+4. Commit the code, code review is required, after code review, we can merge the code to `main` branch
-6. Then [github action](https://github.com/node-real/walletkit/actions) will automatically execute and create a new [release PR](https://github.com/node-real/walletkit/pulls)
-7. Merge this PR, a new version will be released
+5. Then [github action](https://github.com/node-real/walletkit/actions) will automatically execute and create a new [release PR](https://github.com/node-real/walletkit/pulls), merge this PR, a new version will be released